Creating An Environment That Meets The Needs of Your Cat -

 Most residences naturally provide for some of these experiences so long as your cat is permitted to jump and climb on and utilize what is attractive and available to him in the house, has access to secure places he can feel safe and has some elements of diversion and entertainment.

 Entertainment for a cat, you might ask?
 Consider; cats in the wild are constantly occupied with the many elements of their surroundings.
 It might not be called ‘entertainment’ but is certainly is completely engrossing for them and boredom is never an issue.
-As every cat owner knows, home cats need and want interactive experiences and even challenges, and if you don’t have enough time to fully satisfy this urge in your cats there are many options available to fill the gaps.
+As every cat owner knows, home cats need and want interactive experiences and even challenges, and if you don’t have enough time to fully satisfy this urge in your cats there are many options available to fill the gaps and help to make your home a ‘cat house’.

 So, do you have a cat house?
 Are there places for him to scratch (they need that), little niches to get cozy in, places to lay low and hangout in private, things to chase or bat around and elevated planes for them to climb onto from which to survey the domain below?
 Such things are often fairly easy to provide so here we look into some relatively simple ways to make your home an environment that thoroughly satisfies your cats feline instincts while remaining a comfortable and attractive home.[We don’t go into it in this article but it is worthwhile to remember that if your cat regularly exhibits unwanted behavior it is very likely because something in his world isn’t right.
 That something may very well be due to the frustration of some of these fundamental feline instincts.]